truptikhodwe/VR_Assignment1_Trupti_Khodwe_IMT2022007/README.md

 ## Part 1: Coin Detection and Segmentation

 ### a.
 Coin Detection
+- Loaded the image from the given path.
+- Converted the image to grayscale.
-- Used **Gaussian Blur** to smooth the image and reduce noise.
+- Applied **Gaussian Blur** to smooth the image and remove noise.
-- Applied **Adaptive Thresholding** to separate coins from the background.
+- Used **Adaptive Thresholding** to separate coins from the background.
-- Used **Contour Detection** to identify coin shapes.
+- **Detected contours** representing coin edges.
-- Filtered out small contours based on area to remove noise.
+- Filtered small contours based on area to remove unwanted noise.
-- Outlined detected coins using OpenCV contours.
+- Outlined detected coins on the original image using contours.
+- Converted the image to RGB format for proper display in Matplotlib.
+- Displayed the final image with detected coins.

 **Detected Coins:**
 ![Detected Coins](Part%201/1_a.png)